Skip to main content

 2. For To, click the 3 dots to the right and remove the destination page

-4. The redirect will then no longer exist and your original ‘from’ page will receive traffic – so make sure the page still exists and visitors don’t go to a 404 page.
-If you need to put the same redirect back in place, you’ll need to create a new content entry for it.
+4. The redirect will then no longer exist and your original ‘from’ page will receive traffic – make sure the page still exists and doesn’t go to a 404 page.
+If you need to put the same redirect back in place, you’ll need to create a new redirect entry again.

 Redirect best practices

 • Avoid redirect chains: one redirect should not forward to another redirect.
 The longer the chain, the more Google will penalise (in the search rankings) the final page.
-Instead, reset the original redirect to go from the first starting page to the new destination, and cut out the middle man.
+Instead, edit the original redirect to go from the first starting page to the new destination.

 • Use a 301 redirect for content that’s permanently removed